aleksandrmurzin/dev-chatgpt-prompts/README.md

 **Prompt:**

 ```
-Review the following code and re-write it to modern es6 programming standards and formatting:
+Review the following code and re-write it to modern python programming standards and formatting:

 [insert code here]
 ```